THINGS TO DO IN NEW YORK CITY IN THE WINTER MONTHS

 The Best Things to Do in New York in the Winter (December, January, and February)

-Heading to New York in the winter and wondering about the best things to do in NY – in between December until February?
+Planning to spend a few days in winter in New York and wondering about the best things to do in NYC in winter – in between December until February?
 Then this ” Winter in New York guide” is for you – written by a former New Yorker local, so you get the best tips here!

 This post was written by Rebecca